 All Argo profiles are now subjected to the internationally-agreed automated quality control procedures and are distributed via the GTS.
 The US Argo Data Center (AOML) provides all US data to the Global Argo Data Assembly Centers (GDACs) in Monterey, California and Brest, France in standardized Argo NetCDF format.
 The US delayed-mode data center (PMEL) provides suggested salinity recalibration information for US floats and has led the development of procedures that were endorsed by the Argo Science Team in March 2003 for incorporating delayed-mode quality control in the standard data files.
+The delayed-mode quality control procedures are now being implemented operationally on all U.S. profiles.
 After PI examination, the delayed-mode salinity data will be distributed by the U.S. Argo Data Center.